doberbeatz/streams-store/readme.md

 ## Install

-First of clone the repository
+First of all clone the repository

 `git clone git@github.com:doberbeatz/streamers-store.git`